You can’t trust every product with lots of 5 stars reviews on Amazon; many of them don’t have 100% genuine reviews.

 If multiple of the above hints are in the reviewer profile, then it probably means they give fake reviews, and you should not trust their review.

 Many websites can scan reviews of a particular Amazon product using their algorithm to detect fake reviews and offer more information about them.
 These services aren’t 100% correct every time, but they can give you a good idea of what you are dealing with before investigating a product for fake reviews.

 I like Fakespot and thereviewindex for detecting fake reviews as they provide a deep analysis of all the reviews.
 You can copy the full URL of the product on Amazon and paste it into the search bar of any of those websites, and you will get your analysis.
-Below is the information you can get from both websites:

 Depending on the probability of fake reviews, Fakespot gives a rating to the searched product from A to F. Usually, A and B rating isn’t a sign of alarm.
 This means that at least 80% of the reviews are highly quality.
 The reviewers don’t have a suspicious history.
 Although any rating below this threshold should raise suspicion, and you should investigate the reviews personally.

 Like products, Fakespot also gives the product’s seller a rating based on all listed products.
 If the seller often buys fake reviews for his products, then Fakespot can tell you whether the seller is trustable or not.
 If both the seller and the product have a bad rating, it’s almost confirmed that the reviews are rigged.

 This one can be a little slow to work as it generates the report on demand instead of having an updatable index like Fakespot, but it offers a profound analysis of reviews.
 The website has a Spam Test section that checks for fake reviews based on 5 factors.
 This includes review count per reviewer, high-velocity reviewers, inactive reviewers, unverified review streak, and reviewer history overlap.